 Today’s post regards scope management.
 Poor scope management has to be one of the biggest, if not the biggest, contributors to project failure and budget and timeline overruns.
 It is the source of endless stress for PMs, and frustration for business sponsors/product owners.
 There are many factors that drive “scope creep“, and we can have a long discussion about the deep-seated mistrust within organizations that leads to unrealistic scope for schedule and budget – whether IT is padding their estimates, or whether business owners are unrealistic in their expectations, or dictate timelines without any basis of reality.
 However that discussion has no conclusion, and really depends on where you sit within the organization.
 My goal here is simple to give you as a PM, or possibly an Account type, some tools you can use in your daily project life to keep sanity.

-As you think about the 5 points below, keep in mind they apply to three distinct elements of scope management:
+As you think about the 5 points below, keep in mind they apply to four distinct elements of scope management:

-- Product Scope – this is what the product needs to do, typically thought of as the feature set, or functional decomposition.
-This IS the purpose of the project so is never missed, just occasionally poorly done.
+- Product Scope – this is what the product needs to do, typically thought of as the feature set, or product roadmap.
+In agile terminology this is the collection of your epics, and to some degree the entirety of the User Stories in your backlog though it will never all be fully built.
+This is the long term vision of the project so it is never absent, just often poorly done.

-- Project Scope – this is work that needs to be accomplished to deliver the product scope to the performance characteristics defined by the product owner.
+- Project Scope – this is work that needs to be accomplished to deliver the Release Scope to the performance characteristics defined by the product owner.
 Think of things like project management, team meetings, performance testing, etc. Really any activity the team needs to participate in that will affect your schedule.
 This is really only missed by inexperienced PMs, or people just pretending to be PMs.

 1 – Write it down